-Which of the following is not a function of the integumentary sys... | Channels for Pearson+
+Which of the following is NOT a function of the integumentary sys... | Channels for Pearson+

 1

-Understand the primary functions of the integumentary system, which include protection, sensation, temperature regulation, and vitamin D synthesis.
+Identify the primary functions of the integumentary system, which include protection, sensation, temperature regulation, and synthesis of vitamin D.

-Recognize that the integumentary system consists of the skin, hair, nails, and associated glands, and its main role is to act as a barrier to protect the body from the outside world.
+Understand that the integumentary system consists of the skin, hair, nails, and associated glands, and its main role is to act as a barrier to protect the body from the outside environment.

-Consider the role of the integumentary system in regulating body temperature through mechanisms such as sweating and vasodilation or vasoconstriction of blood vessels in the skin.
+Acknowledge that the regulation of body temperature is achieved through mechanisms such as sweating and vasodilation, which are functions of the integumentary system.

-Acknowledge that the integumentary system is responsible for the sensation of touch and pain through nerve endings in the skin, which help in detecting changes in the environment.
+Note that the production of red blood cells is a function of the bone marrow, not the integumentary system, making it the correct answer to the question.

 Watch next